 Rocket League – tips and tricks, aerials, flight goals – eSportsNews eSports RocketLeague

-is a bag-heavy game.
+Rocket is a bag-heavy game.
 Soccer with rocket-powered cars, one to four players per team, and a completely physics-based ruleset.
-In other soccer games you control an entire team, in Rocket you are the foot of a single player.
+In other soccer games you control an entire team, in you are the foot of a single player.
 This game leaves nothing to chance or fixed motion-capture animation phases.
 If something goes wrong, it’s only because you’ve done something wrong, you haven’t mastered the controls properly, or your opponent is simply a good deal better and doesn’t let you develop.

 Accordingly, one of the best tricks you can give to Rocket League is: Practice, practice, practice.
 And do it with patience and proper breaks in between, so you don’t get lost.
 In these and tricks, we’ll tell you what else you need to do and know to go from noob status to advanced player.
-We’ll explain how to score goals, set up passes, how to defend best, how to save shots as a , and finally how to master the great art of aerials, that is, how to start flying with the help of the rocket engine to play balls in the air.
+We’ll explain how to score goals, set up passes, how to defend best, how to save shots as a goalkeeper, and finally how to master the great art of aerials, that is, how to start flying with the help of the rocket engine to play balls in the air.

 General tips